1998 Miller Lite 400: First practice

 The first practice session was held on the afternoon of Friday, June 12.
 Ward Burton, driving for Bill Davis Racing, would set the fastest time in the session, with a lap of 39.678 and an average speed of 181.461 mph.

 Final practice

 The final practice session, sometimes referred to as Happy Hour, was held on the afternoon of Friday, June 13.
 Jeff Burton, driving for Roush Racing, would set the fastest time in the session, with a lap of 39.985 and an average speed of 180.068 mph.

 Qualifying

-Qualifying was split into two rounds.
-The first round was held on Friday, June 12, at 3:30 PM EST. Each driver would have one lap to set a time.
-During the first round, the top 25 drivers in the round would be guaranteed a starting spot in the race.
-If a driver was not able to guarantee a spot in the first round, they had the option to scrub their time from the first round and try and run a faster lap time in a second round qualifying run, held on Saturday, June 13, at 11:15 AM EST. As with the first round, each driver would have one lap to set a time.
-On January 24, 1998, NASCAR would announce that the amount of provisionals given would be increased from last season.
-Positions 26-36 would be decided on time, while positions 37-43 would be based on provisionals.
-Six spots are awarded by the use of provisionals based on owner's points.
-The seventh is awarded to a past champion who has not otherwise qualified for the race.
-If no past champion needs the provisional, the next team in the owner points will be awarded a provisional.

 Ward Burton, driving for Bill Davis Racing, would win the pole, setting a time of 39.656 and an average speed of 181.561 mph.

 Four drivers would fail to qualify: Derrike Cope, Tony Raines, Dave Marcis, and Todd Bodine.